 Weaning Baby Goats at 12 Weeks

 Weaning baby goats at 12 weeks old, it is your option to continue feeding milk into the fourth month, some choose this for their goats.
 There are differing opinions on weaning from decreasing amounts over time; skipping days or a hard stop.
 We chose to decrease feeding over 8 days.
 Starting from approximately 20 oz, move goats to 16 oz. for 2 days, 12 oz. for 2 days, 8 oz. for 2 days, 4 oz. for 2 days.
-At this point, kids will be fine to forage freely on grain and alfalfa.
-You may also add grass hay or take them outside of the yard, as I do, and let them forage on streamside plants and pine needles (which they love!!).
+At this point, kids will be fine to forage freely on grass hay.
+You may take them outside of the yard, as I do, and let them forage on streamside plants and pine needles (which they love!!).

 Preventative/Vaccination Along with Feeding Baby Goats

 Albendazole is a treatment for a variety of parasitic worms.
 Test your goats at 6 months & 1 year of age and administer if needed.
 Annual testing is recommended for all goats to maintain herd health.